cascadiajs/cascadiajs/app/markdown/2025/next-steps/sponsorships.md

 ### Lead Capture

-Information about lead capture will be provided closer to the event.
+We're using an app called Orca Scan for lead capture at this year's event.
+[Read these instructions](/2025/next-steps/sponsor-leadcapture) on how to install and use the app.

 <h2 id="registration">Registration</h2>